Layton Stewart

-Layton Stewart (born 3 September 2002) is an English professional footballer who plays for Liverpool as a striker.
+Layton Rhys Stewart (born 3 September 2002) is an English professional footballer who plays for Swiss Super League side FC Thun as a striker.

 Career

-Stewart was named in the Liverpool first team squad for the first time in December 2019, for an Carabao Cup tie with Aston Villa.
+Stewart was named in the Liverpool first team squad for the first time in December 2019, for an EFL Cup tie with Aston Villa.
 Liverpool had named a squad of Academy players due to the first team competing in the 2019 FIFA Club World Cup in Qatar in the same week.

 From Huyton, Stewart signed his first professional contract with Liverpool in February 2020.
 Despite suffering an anterior cruciate injury to his knee the club gave him a new contract in May 2021 as he was undergoing rehabilitation.